-‘Losing my mind’: Israel army stripped two Gaza brothers, released only one
+Two Gaza brothers stripped, jeered at by Israeli army, one taken captive

 “They told me to strip, so I took off my clothes,” Khader said.
 “They forced me to empty the bag of clothes that I was carrying, as well as the blue bag that Mohammed had.
 Then they ordered me to raise my arms, turn this way and that.”

 The soldiers told Mohammed, 18, to do the same.
-There was a third man with them who was also singled out from the crowd, and he too had to strip down to his underwear.
+There was a third man who was also singled out from the crowd, and he too had to strip down to his underwear.

 “My brother wasn’t scared of the soldiers, which annoyed them a lot,” Khader said.
 “They snapped at the way he was walking, almost like he was sauntering, and said: ‘Do you think you are in your schoolyard?
 Come here.’”